 The purpose of introducing people is to give them an opportunity to know each other.
-Beyond just stating names of the two parties, it is often the obligation of the person making the introduction to establish an acquaintance and help the two parties initiate a conversation.
+Beyond just stating names of the two parties, the person making the introduction is often obligated to establish an acquaintance and help the two parties initiate a conversation.

-- Firstly, state the name of the person being introduced to.
+- First, state the name of the person being introduced to.
 This is the ‘higher-ranking’ person.

-- Thirdly, state the name of the person being introduced.
+- Third, state the name of the person being introduced.
 This is the ‘lower-ranking’ person.

-- Finally, offer some details of each other, as appropriate.
-As I wrote in a previous blog article, add a snippet of information about a topic of common interest between the two parties.
+- Finally, offer some details about each, as appropriate.
+As I wrote in a previous article, add a snippet of information about a topic of common interest between the two parties.
 Do not elaborate.
 This will help them connect and pursue a conversation.

-When introducing people of equal seniority or status, you may introduce any person to the other.
+When introducing people of equal seniority or status, you may introduce either person to the other.

 - Introduce a younger person to an older person.
-“Grandma, please meet Alicia and Carlos Sanchez, my neighbors.”
+“Grandma, please meet Alicia and Carlos, my neighbors.”

 - Introduce a relatively junior professional to a senior professional.
-“Ms. Director, I would like to introduce Mr. Ram Prasad Rao, the Chief Product Architect for our software division.”
+“Ms. Director, I would like to introduce Mr. Nakamura, the Chief Product Architect for our software division.”

 - Introduce an employee to a customer.
 “Mr. Sung, I would like to introduce our plastics engineering team.
 This is Mark Smith, Jessica Ramos and Liang Zhu.
 All three participated in last week’s teleconference regarding product definition.”

 - Introduce a host to a guest.
-“Elaine, I don’t think you have met my daughter, Archana.
-Archana arranged for all the food at this festival party.
-Archana, Elaine is my Project Manager.”
+“Elaine, I don’t think you have met my daughter, Anna.
+Anna arranged for all the food at this festival party.
+Anna, Elaine is my Project Manager.”

-- Introduce a local guest to a from-another-town guest.
-“Suresh, this is Debbie.
+- Introduce a local guest to a guest from out-of-town.
+“Charlie, this is Debbie.
 Debbie is my colleague from work.
-Debbie, Suresh is visiting me from Ann Arbor.
-We shared an apartment when we went to school at the University of Michigan.”
+Debbie, Charlie is visiting me from New York.
+We shared an apartment when we were at Columbia together.”

 - Introduce a peer from your company to a peer from another organization.
-“Mellissa, I would like you to meet Subramani Iyer, our Systems Engineer.
-Subramani, Melissa Hoffmann is from Marketing.
-She is the Account Manager for Wal-Mart.”
+“Melissa, I would like you to meet Steve, our Systems Engineer.
+Steve, Melissa Hoffmann is from Marketing.
+She is our Account Manager for Wal-Mart.”

 Customarily, a number of people introduce a man to a woman out of respect, regardless of the guidelines presented above.